 Saykara / Nuance Communications

 Nuance Dragon Medical One, formerly Saykara, is also one of the more advanced solutions on the market.
 It is a cloud-based ambient solution that listens in on a patient encounter, and, through timely prompting, can log medical information based on what is discussed.
 They also offer an after-hours dictation tool that converts dictated patient health information into a medical note by relying on a clinician’s voice.
 This tool can be used through an Apple iPhone or iPad, and is accessed on the cloud as a SaaS platform.

 The Best Medical Documentation Solution Software for Mac

 When it comes to all-encompassing medical documentation solutions, DeepScribe is the best option for Mac users.
 Our advanced AI medical scribe doesn’t rely on any specific dictation or prompting.
 Instead, our highly advanced AI uses natural language processing (NLP) to extract all the necessary medical information directly from your natural patient conversation.
 From that, the DeepScribe network cross-references that information against thousands of other patient encounters and is able to classify which elements from a visit belong in which section of your SOAP note.
 It then “pushes” the note directly into the discrete fields of many of the popular EHR’s.
 DeepScribe requires an Apple iPhone or iPad in order to capture a high fidelity recording of the patient encounter, but then makes the medical documentation and note accessible on both Mac computers and Windows computers, or any device for that matter.
-To learn more about the DeepScribe product, how it integrates, and how it may be a good option for you and your practice, reach out.
+To learn more about the DeepScribe product, how it integrates, and how it may be a good option for you and your practice, reach out to us.